What are the different types of usability testing methods?

 • You need to be wary of asking leading questions, which could skew your results

-• Sample sizes are inherently smaller in moderated testing, so there's often less confidence in the data
+• Sample sizes are inherently smaller in moderated testing, so there's often less confidence in broad insights

 Unmoderated usability testing

-With unmoderated usability testing, there's no researcher to observe the test in a live setting.
-The only person present in the session is the participant, who works through a pre-defined list of tasks and questions that you've assigned them.
+With unmoderated usability testing, no researcher can observe the test in a live setting.
+The only person in the session is the participant, who works through a pre-defined list of tasks and questions you've assigned.

 Because you don't have the opportunity to interact with your user, you'll need to be crystal clear in your instructions so that the script, scenarios, and tasks feel logical without any further clarification.